04 Oct 2016 by Olga Brighton

 For many, autumn is a perfect season for travelling.
 The heat is over, the sun is still shining and nature paints the landscape with warm bright colours.
-If you still have holiday left to take this year, or want to enjoy a short weekend getaway in a new, unspoilt, lovely location, here are 3 beautiful cities in Ukraine that look especially charming in autumn.
+If you still have holiday left to take this year, or want to enjoy a short weekend getaway in a new, unspoilt, lovely location, here are 3 beautiful Ukrainian cities to visit that look especially charming in autumn.

 A hotel room for two will cost you £40-100, an apartment - £20-70 and hostel rooms start from just £5 per night.
 A cup of coffee costs less than 1 pound and there are many places where you can enjoy a hearty meal for up to £5.
 Backpackers will enjoy Chas Poisty and Puzata Hata where a meal of soup, fried fish or meat with a side dish, muffin and a cup of coffee will set you back only £3.

 Also in Western Ukraine, Chernivtsi is smaller but no less beautiful.
 It is viewed as one of the Ukraine’s greatest cultural, architectural and educational centres.
 Once a part of the Austro-Hungarian monarchy, Chernivtsi enjoyed cultural prosperity being a Western capital of the crown land.
 It is often dubbed ‘Little Vienna’, thanks to a number of Austrian architects who were sent here from Vienna and who designed some of todays now famous landarks.

 Autumn brings a special atmosphere here as there are many parks, green squares and tree lined streets that turn to all shades of yellow.

 The most well-known attraction of the city them is the Chernivtsi University (UNESCO World Heritage Site).
 Walk around its campus, join the tour inside and feel like you’ve entered Hogwarts.
 Take dozens of photos – it is well worth it.